 Symptoms of venous thrombosis

-A thrombus in a vein, usually a deep vein in the leg, may lead to the following symptoms:
+A thrombus in a vein, usually a deep vein in the leg, may lead to

 - pain, swelling, and tenderness, usually in the calf

 - aching and warmth of the skin in the affected area

 - red skin, particularly at the back of the leg below the knee